 Do not love the world or anything in the world.
 If anyone loves the world, love for the Father is not in them~ 1st John 2:15 NIV

-I did not grow up in anything even remotely close to a Christian home.
-Our home was so un-Christian that I can count on one hand the number of times I attended a church for any reason at all prior to reaching adulthood.
+I did not grow up in a Christian home, so much so I can count on one hand the number of times I attended a church for any reason at all prior to my teen years.